-These sweet potato muffins are the perfect Fall snack!
+These sweet potato muffins are the perfect easy to make Fall snack!
 They’re moist, fluffy, made in one bowl and surprisingly healthy.
-These gluten free muffins are the perfect mid-day snack.
+These gluten free muffins are the perfect mid-day snack, breakfast or healthy dessert.

 They’re so easy to make (one bowl!), completely gluten free, refined sugar free, healthy and perfectly sweet.
 They’re the perfect quick snack or grab a couple to have for breakfast.